Latest update: 23.01.2025 | by Lili & Felix

 If only.

-Just Eat Takeaway is dominant in many markets to the point that authorities have started investigations due to claims of diminished competition and monopoly.
+Back in 2021, Just Eat Takeaway was dominant in many markets to the point that authorities have started investigations due to claims of diminished competition and monopoly.
 In Germany alone, Just Eat Takeaway has bought up four rival companies between 2014 and 2019, including foodora.de and pizza.de, and rebranded them as Lieferando.

 But being big is not the sole problem.
-In fact, it seems that Lieferando wants to be even bigger, and doesn’t shy away from shady methods to reach its goal.
+In fact, it seems that Lieferando wanted to be even bigger, and didn’t shy away from shady methods to reach its goal.

-In the second case, if the order comes through Lieferando but it’s a take-away or the restaurant’s own driver delivers the food, Lieferando gets 13%.
-This latter is called “orders”, and as we’ve seen from the report, they’re on the rise as well.
+In the second case, if the order came through Lieferando but it’s a take-away or the restaurant’s own driver delivered the food, Lieferando got 13%.

 But why?
-In case of take-aways and restaurant-based deliveries, why are the orders coming through Lieferando and not the restaurants’ own websites?
+In case of take-aways and restaurant-based deliveries, why were the orders coming through Lieferando and not the restaurants’ own websites?

 Illustration for question: are the websites supposedly belonging to the restaurant actually created by Lieferando

-When searching for “pizza döner store” in Germany, Google first lists Lieferando, then a website that may or may not be the restaurant’s original site.
+When searching for “pizza doner store” in Germany, Google first listed Lieferando, then a website that may or may not have been the restaurant’s original site.

 Screenshot: google search results for "pizza doener store".

-Once you click on the link of the “restaurant” website, you see the little icon of Lieferando on the left, which means that you have indeed landed on a shadow website created by the food delivery giant.
+Once you clicked on the link of the “restaurant” website, you saw the little icon of Lieferando on the left, which meant that you had indeed landed on a shadow website created by the food delivery giant.

 Screenshot of website created by Lieferando for pizza and doener store restaurant.
 Icon from Lieferando on google search console and reference "powered by Lieferando"

-The physical address listed under ‘contact’, however, belongs to the restaurant itself.
+The physical address listed under ‘contact’, however, belonged to the restaurant itself.

 Screenshot: physical adress of pizza and doener store under "Kontakt" on Lieferando owend website